AliElgohary/WeatherApi/README.md

 1. To Get Current Weather by City.

    - Endpoint: [http://localhost:3000/api/weather/current/:city]
-   -city: The name of the city.
+   - city: The name of the city.

 2. To Get 5-Day Weather Forecast: